Lahore church bombings: Aftermath

 The attacks ignited protests which continued for the next three days.
 The same day as the bombing, two men were lynched as a result of these protests.
 The next day paramilitary personnel had to be deployed in order to maintain law and order.
 The victims were laid to rest on March 17 amid tight security.
 Several thousand police and ranger personnel were deployed in Lahore during the last rites.

 Politicians, religious leaders and members of the civil society condemned the attacks, while calling for stricter security measures.
 However, the lynching by the mob was also condemned and Interior Minister Chaudhry Nisar Ali Khan termed it as "the worst kind of terrorism".

 The second leg of the FIFA World Cup qualifier match between Pakistan and Yemen was to be played in Lahore.
 FIFA first gave the go-ahead for the match saying that it could be played behind closed doors but later a statement issued by the governing body cited "safety and security reasons" for the postponement of the match and said that the Asian Zone first round second leg tie will be played in a neutral venue.
-A subsequent statement by FIFA said that the match will played in Manama, Bahrain.
+A subsequent statement by FIFA said that the match would be played in Manama, Bahrain.